Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Maret 2026 02.36.49 UTC
+- WIB: Senin, 16 Maret 2026 03.41.16 UTC
-- WITA: Senin, 16 Maret 2026 03.36.49 UTC
+- WITA: Senin, 16 Maret 2026 04.41.16 UTC
-- WIT: Senin, 16 Maret 2026 04.36.49 UTC
+- WIT: Senin, 16 Maret 2026 05.41.16 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature